- 09 Aug 2023

 Tap on the + icon to pull up your quick action menu that includes:

 - Add Contact

 Lastly, tap on your profile photo to pull up your iOS profile and setting options, including:

 - Do Not Disturb

 - Custom Status

 - HD calling settings

-For times when you receive a call or message from a new contact, the iOS app will give you the option to either:
+When you receive a call or message from a new contact, the iOS app prompts you to:

 - Add the number as a new contact